oguzy/ovizart/README.md

 	$ sudo apt-get install python-zc.build mercurial python-pip python-dpkt python-magic

-Like some third party Python bindings it is required external programs also.
+Like some third party Python bindings it is also required to install external programs.
 They are tshark and tcpflow.

     $ sudo apt-get install tshark tcpflow

-*tshark* is required for an alternative method to detect application layer protocols where bro fails At some level, Bro is not able to detect missing handshaked application level protocols, though tshark does.
+*tshark* is required for an alternative method to detect application layer protocols where Bro fails At some level, Bro is not able to detect missing handshaked application level protocols, though tshark does.

 *tcpflow* is used to get reassembled TCP information whenever Bro's handler is not good enough.
 It is seen that tcpflow works